appscode/blog/content/post/kubedb-v2024.12.19/index.md

       namespace: "demo"
 ```

-Here’s a sample YAML configuration for restoring MySQL from a backup using the new features:
+Here’s the sample YAML configuration for restoring MySQL from a backup using the new features:
 ```yaml
 apiVersion: kubedb.com/v1
 kind: MySQL